substrate-developer-hub/newsletter/README.md

 # 🗞 The Substrate Developer Newsletter

 A place to facilitate content curation for the Substrate Developer Newsletter.
 Not yet subscribed?
 You can subscribe [here](https://substrate.io/ecosystem/connect/newsletter/).
+Curious to have a look at past editions?
+Have a look at the archive [here](https://substrate-developer-hub.github.io/newsletter/).

 > _Note: this repository is WIP, inspired by how [This Week in Rust](https://this-week-in-rust.org/) is curated._
 _Currently, the newsletter is written and published without much community involvement._